konmio616/SEHList/README.md

 # HOW TO USE
 ```
 SEHList<class or struct> listName(maxSize); //max size = max index
+SEHList<class or struct> listUsingCodeCave(codeCave, sizeOfCodeCave); //using the codeCave (so to not use VirtualAlloc & VirtualFree)
 auto object = listName[index]; //get object

 listName.add(object); //add object